 These definitions do not replace legal advice from a lawyer on what these terms mean and how they may apply in your situation.
-Contact Legal Aid to see if you are eligible at (867) 667-5210, or contact the Law Society of Yukon at (867) 668-4231, to obtain a list of family lawyers.

 These definitions may be worded differently than the definitions in a statute (law) so that they are easier to understand.
 Please note that if there is a conflict between a definition here and what is in a statute, the definition in the statute applies.